tessel/hardware/README.md

 Tessel is extensible via modules, which connect to the 10-pin, 0.1” (2.54 mm) right angle female headers on the main board.

 * All pins use 3.3V logic.
-* Module bank names (A, B, C, and D) are located near the corners of the board.
+* Module bank names (A, B, C, and D) are located between the module headers.
 * Adjacent module ports are currently spaced apart by 0.3” (7.62 mm).
-* In between module ports is a 0.13” (3.302 mm) diameter mounting hole with 0.2” (5.08 mm) diameter of route/plane keepout.
+* Pins are located 0.089” (2.22 mm) from the board edge.
-* Pins are located 0.1” (2.54 mm) from the board edge.
+* There are four 0.13" (3.3 mm) diameter mounting holes in the corners of the board, each 0.1" (2.54 mm) in from the edges.
+They are 2.359" (59.92  mm) and 1.375" (34.93 mm) apart in the horizontal and veritcal dimensions, respectively.

 The following is the pinout for a module bank: